underwatergrasshopper/poe_exp_after_dot/README.md

 *Note: Why unsuccessful measures appear?
 Current experience value is scanned by AI from in-game experience toolbar.
 Sometimes scan might not recognize text correctly or be incomplete.
 Usually when the toolbar does not appear at all.*

 Menu can be accessed from tray icon bar.
-There should be icon `poe dot exp`.
+There should be icon `poe exp a. d.`.
 Right Click on that icon opens menu.

 Glossary:
 * `LMB` - Left Mouse Button